mkhbragg/interval-timer-backend/README.md

 ## Making requests

 You can make requests to the API using curl on the terminal or from any API client.
-Grab your API base URL when you remix the project–you can get it by clicking __Show__ > __In a new window__.
+Grab your API base URL when you remix the project–you can get it by clicking __Show__.

 The following outline indicates requirements for each endpoint: